Vampiro: Personal life

 Hodgkinson grew up in a single parent home with his mother and two younger sisters.
 Hodgkinson is divorced from Kitsu with a daughter named Dasha, whose godfather is Norman Smiley.

 He was involved in a relationship with Mexican actress Stephanie Salas and Mexican/US rock singer and songwriter Ana Sidel, co-star of the movie The Dead Sleep Easy.
 He has a tattoo on his left arm that reads "Mexico City", where he had many of his matches.
 He is fluent in Spanish.

 In July 2009 Hodgkinson reportedly had a break-in at his house; he got startled and jumped 15 feet to the ground from his bedroom window, which broke his back.
 In a letter posted on the JCW website in 2012, Hodgkinson revealed that he had a brain tumor and stomach cancer.

 Hodgkinson has stated his interest in world religions, particularly occult religions such as voodoo and vampirism.
 Hodgkinson also claims that two spirits from Guatemala are presently following him as the result of an unfinished ritual.
 Vampiro has since revealed that he eventually had an exorcism performed on him to have the spirits removed.

 On July 5, 2017, Hodgkinson revealed via Facebook he has been a victim of identity theft and cyber hacking for 8 years.
-On April 12, 2019, Hodgkinson was diagnosed with Alzheimer's disease.
+On April 12, 2019, Hodgkinson was misdiagnosed with Alzheimer's disease.